 GOP proposal would ban ‘free-speech zones’ on state campuses

-COLUMBUS (AP) — The creation of so-called “free -peech zones” designated for protests and demonstrations would be prohibited at Ohio’s public college campuses under legislation introduced by two Republican lawmakers, who say it’s aimed at protecting free speech.
+The creation of so-called “free-speech zones” designated for protests and demonstrations would be prohibited at Ohio’s public college campuses under legislation introduced by two Republican lawmakers, who say it’s aimed at protecting free speech.

+The bill was proposed by Reps.
+Niraj Antani of Miamisburg, and Andrew Brenner, of Powell, who leads the Ohio House Education Committee.

 Don't Miss a Story